stevedonovan/Lake/doc/index.md

         return c.program(args)
     end

 Java, like Lua, lacks an explicit link step, but requires a classpath to be set for resolving symbols at compile time.  `javac` will also by default generate class files in the same directory as the source file.
 It is a good idea to try to compile as many source files at once, since `javac` is slow to get started.

     java = {ext='.java', obj_ext = '.class'}
     java.output_in_same_dir = true
     java.compile = 'javac $(CFLAGS) $(INPUT)'
     java.compile_combine = java.compile

-`compile_combine` indicates to `lake` that the compiler can accept multiple source files, and also what command to use.
+`compile_combine` indicates to Lake that the compiler can accept multiple source files, and also what command to use.
 In this case `INPUT` becomes a space-separated list of input files.

 The standard `group` function is not quite right, so `java.group` is extended to do  some custom preprocessing of options and pass them as `args.flags`; this option will set `CFLAGS` in the compile command.
-Also, `lake` is strict about checking program/group option flags, so it must be told about new options.
+Also, Lake is strict about checking program/group option flags, so it must be told about new options.

     lake.add_group(java)
     local java_group = java.group